80 Fahrenheit Convert To Celsius

 A Deeper Dive into the Conversion Formula: Why 5/9?

 The formula (°F - 32) × 5/9 might seem arbitrary, but it's rooted in the fundamental difference between the Fahrenheit and Celsius scales.
-The 180 degrees between the freezing and boiling points of water in Fahrenheit (212°F - 32°F = 180°F) correspond to 100 degrees in Celsius.
+Worth adding: the 180 degrees between the freezing and boiling points of water in Fahrenheit (212°F - 32°F = 180°F) correspond to 100 degrees in Celsius.
 This ratio (180/100) simplifies to 9/5.
 To convert from Fahrenheit to Celsius, we need to account for this difference.
 Subtracting 32°F first adjusts for the offset in the freezing point, and multiplying by 5/9 scales the Fahrenheit range to the Celsius range.

 Practical Applications of Temperature Conversion